Table of Contents

 | Next Gen (TBD) | Not yet announced | TBD | 2027+ | TBD |

 For buyers, the annual cadence means two things.
 First, Blackwell is a 2 to 3 year capable platform.
 The RTX 5090, B200, and B300 will handle production workloads well into 2028.
-Second, if you have the budget and can wait 6 to 12 months, Vera Rubin will deliver a significant step change in compute efficiency per watt and per dollar at the datacenter tier.
+Second, if you have the budget and can wait 6 to 12 months, Vera Rubin will deliver roughly 3.3x the FP4 compute of B300 on the same 288 GB memory footprint, which translates to lower cost per token at the datacenter tier.

 The important distinction.
 Workstation and retail Vera Rubin availability is not confirmed.
 The GTC announcement covers datacenter GPUs first.
 Professional and consumer variants will follow on a separate, unannounced timeline.
 If you're waiting for a "Vera Rubin RTX" card, you could be waiting well into 2027.